Your headline is like a job interview or meeting your date’s father. You only get one impression, so you better not screw it up.

 Using keywords in your blog post is absolutely imperative.
 I cannot stress this enough.

 Selecting keywords is a topic for another post.
-Use Google AdWords’ keyword planner to get data on a particular keyword so you know its effectiveness.
+Use a keyword research tool to get data on a particular keyword so you know its effectiveness.
 Always go niche by invoking long-tail keywords whenever you can.

 For example, a poor keyword to target would be “weight loss.”
 There are a million websites about weight loss, so ranking high for that term would take years of time and work.